morfioce/asynch-js/PITCHME.md

 Asynchronous thunk
 @snapend

-### Async thunk is a time undependent wrapper around a value, which is the foundational idea behind the promise API
+### Async thunk is a time undependent wrapper around a value, which is the basic idea behind a promise

 ---?color=#1D1E22